Alex1304/botrino/website/docs/command-extension/subcommands.md

 A common use case when working with commands is to be able to split the logic of the command into multiple pieces.
 Typically, the first argument is used to route the execution flow of a command to a specific piece of code.
 It might also be needed to give this piece of code its own settings that might differ from the parent command, such as a custom scope or permission.
 Subcommands are made to enable that.

+## Inline subcommands

-To create a subcommand, simply override the `Set<Command> subcommands()` method of the `Command` interface, and add your commands inline:
+To create a subcommand, simply override the `Set<Command> subcommands()` method of the `Command` interface.
+You can then add your commands inline:

 ```java
 @Override